GridSpace/grid-apps/readme.md

 docker-compose -f src/dock/compose.yml up
 ```

-You can now access your environment of grid-apps by going to:
+You can now access your environment of grid-apps by going to
 [localhost:8080/kiri](http://127.0.0.1:8080/kiri)

 ### Windows Developers